Sauber C32

-The Sauber C32 was a Formula One racing car designed and built by the Sauber team for use in the 2013 Formula One season.
-It was driven by Esteban Gutiérrez in his Formula One debut alongside Nico Hülkenberg, who joined the team after racing for Force India in 2012.
+The Sauber C32 was a Formula One racing car designed and built by the Sauber team for use in the 2013 Formula One World Championship.
+It was driven by Mexican Esteban Gutiérrez, making his Formula One debut, and German Nico Hülkenberg, who joined the team from Force India.
 The car was launched on 2 February 2013.

 Design

 The C32 was designed by Matt Morris, Pierre Waché and Willem Toet with the car being powered by a customer Ferrari engine.
 It features distinct narrow sidepods which, according to designer Matt Morris, were inspired by former driver Sergio Pérez's crash at the 2011 Monaco Grand Prix.
 Pérez hit the barrier at the Nouvelle Chicane side-on, crushing the right-hand sidepod, which led to the team investigating whether it would be possible to incorporate narrow sidepods into a future design.
 This proved to be much harder than first anticipated, as the internal workings of the car had to be completely reconfigured to accommodate the slimmer design.

 In comparison to its predecessor, the Sauber C31, the C32 features a lower nose design.
 The stepped nose concept used throughout 2012 was abandoned, and the nose was modeled to give it smooth profile.
 The air vent positioned forward of the cockpit in 2012 was retained.